 We set off for a mini circuit inside our on-going lap of Britain, looking to circumnavigate the 70, or so, miles of Loch Ness.

 The west side road runs straight alongside the notorious waters for about ¾ of the way down, then we’re thrown off the side of the Loch and out back into mountainous areas, further west.
 We’re happy to see the high peaks again.
-Unsure how many more we’ll see from now on as we leave the Highlands.
+Unsure how many more we’ll see from now on as we head back south and leave the Highlands.

 I also catch the tailend of conversation of a cagouled Japanese to an inordinately jaunty Scot, who seemed to be on his own personally appointed errand here, doing the rounds, talking to the Loch Ness tourists.

 “Oh aye.
 Many times.
 But the wee beastie only comes out at night…”